 Many families have both parents working outside the home.
 This makes meal planning difficult.
 Often a per-prepared meal that can be warmed in the microwave is the best that can be done to ensure healthy eating habits.
 The problem is that many of these meals are prepared in ways that damage the vitamins and nutrients they should provide.
 In cases where time is just not available to plan and prepare meals an eye supplement may be the only alternative available.

 For older people this can be an excellent choice to ensure that they receive the vitamins and nutrients that their aging eyes require.
 It is even more difficult for elderly people to shop and prepared meals.
 This is especially true if they are used to feeding more than one person.
 Trying to cut back recipes can be difficult and just not worth the effort as we age.

 Watching television, reading a book, even recognizing our family members becomes difficult or impossible as our vision fades.
 It makes it easy for depression to set in.
-Simple eye exercises can reduce or prevent this loss of vision in many cases.
-While we may still be restricted physically by our bodies at least we can still interact with those around us.
+While we may be restricted physically by our bodies at least we can still interact with those around us.